 - Non-abrasive foam or cloth

 Use the white vinegar and distilled water in equal parts; the ratio should be 50:50.
-Mix both together, and pour the mixture into the small bucket.
+Mix both, and pour the mixture into the small bucket.

-If you’re looking for an extra layer of protection, add about ¼ cup of baking soda to the mixture.
+Add about ¼ cup of baking soda to the mixture if you want an extra layer of protection.
 However, this step is optional.

 Once you’ve gathered everything, what do you do next?
-Cleaning your aluminum boat isn’t super difficult.
+Cleaning your aluminum boat isn’t super complicated.

 It would help if you took everything step-by-step.
 Here’s how to go about it:

 Firstly, you need to identify the problem areas.
 This step is essential, especially if your boat recently had an accident.
-For instance, you might’ve accidentally hit an object such as a buoy.
+For instance, you might accidentally hit an object like a buoy.

 When you’re inspecting your boat, be observant of the tiniest details.
 They might point to a bigger problem.